7 Ways To Increase Your Web Push Subscription Rate In 2019

 Get Notification Widget

-This widget acts as a recovery option for those who may have clicked block.
+This widget acts as a recovery option for those who may have clicked the block.
 If a user blocks the notifications and wishes to subscribe again, he can do it by clicking on the Get Notification Widget.
-Remember, even at 15% opt-in rate you have 85% blocking the notification.
+Remember, even at a 15% opt-in rate you have 85% blocking the notification.
 It appears on the right corner of the page.
-It is a simple method as it is entirely driven by the user’s actions.
+It is a simple method as it is entirely driven by the user's actions.

 Adding Opt-in on Page Scroll

 This is another way you can trigger your opt-in.
-For example, if you’re a blog or a news website, you can trigger the opt-in once someone goes to the end of the post/article or scrolls to a certain percentage of the page.
+For example, if you're a blog or a news website, you can trigger the opt-in once someone goes to the end of the post/article or scrolls to a certain percentage of the page.
 In the meantime, the user can go through your blog and then he can decide whether to subscribe to the notification once the subscription dialog box pops up.
-This can be done by adding the percentage of page scroll.
+This can be done by adding the percentage of the page scroll.

 Using Funnel Analytics

 To understand each of the push opt-in templates are different.
 One type of opt-in may work for one website and another type would work for another site.
 To understand which push opt-in is best for your site, we can check out the detailed Push Notification Opt-In Analytics report.
 Funnel analytics provides push notification statistics which helps in improving the Push Notification Opt-In rate.
 With Push Opt-in Analytics, we will get the complete picture of how your opt-in is performing.
 You can then analyze the data and see which one works better.

 If you are an HTTP site or use a 2 step opt-in, you can also change the placement, the color of the buttons, text, and font of the opt-in according to themes and can check what opt-in strategy works best for your site.
 You can also link click for a push subscription.
 Then you can optimize the performance of the opt-in using advanced analytics.
-Since users do not convert on a single visit, create retargeting strategies as well to optimize your conversion rate of push notification campaign.
+Since users do not convert on a single visit, create retargeting strategies as well to optimize your conversion rate of push notification campaigns.